 Compare pre-clinical susceptibility to drug-induced hepatotoxicity in different species

 Drug-Induced Liver Injury (DILI) due to species-specific susceptibilities mediated by xenobiotic metabolism and/or the occurrence of idiosyncratic drug hepatotoxicity are among the most frequent type of adverse drug effects.
 Early identification of species-specific, adverse drug effects on the liver are important for increasing drug development efficiency.
-InSphero 3D InSight™ Liver Microtissues, developed using primary hepatocytes from human (multi- or single-donor) as well as animal species commonly used in toxicity testing (monkey, dog, and rat) are available as monoculture hepatocyte models or co-culture models with Kupffer cells or NPCs .
-We provide a specially formulated culture media that allows the direct comparison of obtained IC50 values among species, making this system an invaluable tool for DILI detection and the evaluation of pre-clinical species-specific drug effects in 3D liver microtissues.
+For our research partners, InSphero 3D InSight™ Liver Microtissues, developed using primary hepatocytes from human (multi- or single-donor) as well as custom models developed using relevant primary cells from animal species commonly used in toxicity testing, are available as monoculture hepatocyte models or co-culture models with Kupffer cells or NPCs.
+We provide specially formulated liver culture media that allows the direct comparison of obtained IC50 values among species, making this system an invaluable tool for DILI detection and the evaluation of pre-clinical species-specific drug effects in 3D liver microtissues.

 - Perform translational toxicity studies in advanced 3D liver models using a standardized 3-7 day, repeat-dosing protocol